moneil/dockerdemo-nginx-certbot/README.md

 - Docker-compose `1.21.2, build a133471+`

 ## Usage
-Deploying this project is done in ten easy steps which are individually outlined below:
+Deploying this project is done in nine easy steps which are individually outlined below:

 1. Create your Docker host system and FQDN (required)
 2. GIT setup